Will-Griffiths-Ireland/Mars-Colony-One/README.md

 The page logo embraces a simple sci-fi astectic
 Using Exo 2 font to look modern/futurist while still highly readable.
+I used a transition on a globe icon to act as the "O" in One.
+This globe icon is used throughout the sites images as an anchor to build fimiliiarty
 #### *Navigation Bar:*
 This is an example of the features section, your going to talk about each section of the page and what it offers for the navbar for example
 ​